EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 ### Before Using the Scripts

-Each script contains placeholder values that must be replaced with your own before running:
+Scripts are parameterized using placeholder values and must be adjusted to match the local environment before execution.
+The following placeholders are used across all scripts:

 | Placeholder | Description | How to Obtain |
 |-------------|-------------|---------------|